grjsmith/practical_strategy_for_technologists/Chapter2.md

 Between 2009-2012 I worked at Electronic Arts, specifically at the Playfish studio where we used to make social games on Facebook.
 We took full advantage of timezones.
 There is a correlation between time zones and the lifetime value of a social gaming customer.
 A customer in the far east would spend about half as much as a customer in western Europe who in turn would spend about half as much as a customer on the west coast of the USA over their life playing our games.
 Customers in the Philippines were avid social gamers and would play for hours a day.
 This presented us with a wonderful opportunity.
 If we rolled out the updates to our games at just the right time we would catch players in the Philippines who would engage with the new content and would encounter any bugs or poorly optimised features first.
 We then had 6-7 hours to fix what was wrong before players in Europe would wake up and experience those changes.
 If things were really bad we had another 5 hours before the east coast US would see those changes and another 3 hours before we risked exposing the most valuable players to any problems.
 If things were that bad we could always roll back before those customers were affected and they would never know about any of the problems.

-#### The moral law
+### The moral law

 Everything discussed up to now builds to this point.
 All the other four constant factors act as demotivating factors for the people in our organisations.
 Not accounting for seasonal factors and how the work fits into the working day means constant disruption which makes people unsettled and they can’t perform their best.
 Not accounting for logistics, organisation of the physical working environment and threats that face the organisation mean our teams have to spend their time thinking about and dealing with these problems rather than building value generating products.
 Making our people work within organisational structures not optimised for the work we’re asking them to do creates a tense and hostile working environment that doesn’t encourage people to give their best.
 Finally, not giving people good and clear leadership that they can look up to means we’ll never get the best out of them.
 All these factors then chip away at morale.

-#### Conclusion
+## Conclusion

-If we get all the constant factors right then we’re in a great position to execute our strategies.
-Without all five of them right we have to trust to hope and hope is not a strategy.
+The strategist needs to have all the conditions (or as Sun Tzu called them, constant factors) right if they are to stand a chance of having teams execute their strategies successgully.
+With even one not right the chances of successful execution diminish.
+The more conditions are wrong the lower the chances of success.

-Since the beginning of human history we have developed tools and techniques to optimise our work.
-Failing to learn about these and implement the most valuable ones reduces the chances of executing a strategy successfully.
+The strategist must avail themselves of all the management and leadership tools ever developed if they are to be successful in the most challenging environments.